 Here’s what the message looks like in Google Chrome:

-In Mozilla Firefox, here’s how it will appear:
+In Mozilla Firefox, here’s how it appears:

 And this is what it looks like in Microsoft Edge: